GOV.UK response: 1 October 2030Private LandlordsLast reviewed 18 June 2026

 6

-Instruct certified contractors
+Instruct qualified contractors

 7